 However, there are times when your website is just slow and not hacked.
 In this case, you will need to boost WordPress speed and performance.

 Suspicious Scheduled Tasks

 Web servers allow users to set up cron jobs.
 Cron jobs are scheduled tasks that you can add to your server.
-WordPress itself uses cron to setup scheduled tasks, like publishing scheduled posts, and deleting old comments from trash.
+WordPress itself uses cron to set up scheduled tasks, like publishing scheduled posts, and deleting old comments from the trash.
 Hackers can use cron to run scheduled tasks on your server without you knowing it.

 And finally, we’ve come to an end of our today’s compilation of common signs that your website has been hacked.
 Not only these, but there also are some other signs too, like hijacked search results, failure to send or receive WordPress emails, unusual activity in server logs, etc. All of these are giving you a strong sign that your website might have been hacked and it is better to secure your WordPress site before it’s too late.